k5cents/models-markets/README.md

 outcomes.

-Markets can be used as alternative method of generating similarly probabilistic views of election outcomes.
-Markets utilize the economic forces of price discovery and risk aversion to overcome the implicit bias of self-interested traders.
+Markets can be used as alternative method of generating similarly probabilistic views of outcomes.
+Markets utilize the economic forces of price discovery and risk aversion to overcome the implicit bias of self-interested traders on a binary options exchange.

+How do these two predictive methods fare in their ability to prediction elections?
 I posit a null hypothesis of no difference in accuracy between forecasting models and prediction markets in their ability to predict 2018 congressional midterm elections.

-I will be using model data from the proprietary model written by the journalist at FiveThirtyEight.com and market data from the PredictIt.org exchange run by the Victoria University of Wellington, New Zealand.
+I will be using public model data from the proprietary model written by the journalists at FiveThirtyEight and market data from the PredictIt exchange run by the Victoria University of Wellington, New Zealand.

 Predictive Methods